 Christianity has a great influence in North-East India and great importance has been given to the education of both women and men in Christianity.

 The Indian Government has been making efforts to improve the condition of women and girls children and many programmes and schemes are implemented for this work.
-Economic development and overall empowerment of women is happening.
+Economic development and overall empowerment of women are happening.
 There is also a bitter truth that crime (like domestic violence, rape etc.) against women also increasing day by day.

 While women are progressing in the field of education and occupation in India, on other hand, their safety and survival are still challenging.
-We all should come forward for equal rights of men and women.
+We all should come forward for equal rights for men and women.
 Both are part of our society.
 Society is not complete without any of them.

 - Deep fakes: The Growing Threat of Artificially Generated Misinformation